Constrained Submodular Optimization for Vaccine Design: Introduction

 To improve the effectiveness of a vaccine it is important to introduce redundancies into its design so the failure of a single displayed peptide to elicit an immune response does not become a single point of failure \cite{ntimescoverage}.
 Vaccines designed with an $n$-times coverage objective aim to obtain at least $n$ immunogenic peptide ``hits" in each person.
-Having more than one ``hit" provides redundancy to expand multiple T cell clonotypes in an individual to fight disease, protects against peptide sequence drift as a consequence of pathogen or tumor mutations, protects against the loss of an MHC gene, and accounts for the variability of peptide immunogenicity between individuals.
+Having more than one ``hit" provides redundancy to expand multiple T cell clonotypes in an individual to fight disease, protects against peptide sequence drift resulting from pathogen or tumor mutations, protects against the loss of an MHC gene, and accounts for the variability of peptide immunogenicity between individuals.

-We show that optimizing the population coverage for strict $n$-times coverage guarantees cannot be tractably approximated to any constant factor assuming the intractability of the $\SSE$ problem \cite{raghavendra2010graph}, which may be of independent interest.
-Here we propose an alternative framework that uses a soft redundancy guarantee as its objective.
-The resulting objective is both submodular and monotonic, and can therefore be approximated via a greedy approach.
-Our proposed framework also has additional desirable properties: it makes explicit the utility of the redundancy, does not discount the benefits of being covered without redundancy, and is able to reason with uncertainty when working with machine learning based predictions.
+We show that optimizing the population coverage for strict $n$-times coverage guarantees cannot be tractably approximated to any constant factor assuming the intractability of the $\SSE$ problem \cite{raghavendra2010graph}, a result which may be of independent interest.
+We therefore propose a \emph{\dmr{}} framework that uses a soft redundancy guarantee as its objective.
+The resulting objective is both submodular and monotonic, and can therefore be approximated via a greedy approach which we call \emph{\ourmethod{}}.
+We supplement the theoretical improvement with an empirical comparison of vaccines designed using our approach and previous designs.
+Our proposed framework also contributes the following desirable properties: it makes explicit the utility of having redundancy, does not discount the benefits of being covered without redundancy, and is able to reason with uncertainty.
+We demonstrate how uncertainty values for epitope identification can be derived by calibrating state-of-the-art peptide-MHC display predictors.

 While redundancies in a design are important, it is also important that they be \emph{dissimilar redundancies}, since reasons for failure may be shared between similar peptides.
-This additional constraint that selected peptides be dissimilar is highly problematic as it allows the problem formulation to encode an NP-hard problem that in the general case can not be approximated to any constant factor.
-However, by parameterizing on the structure of the constraints, we can derive lower bounds for the performance of the greedy approach which show that the greedy approach can still provide approximation guarantees in situations of interest.
+This additional constraint that selected peptides be dissimilar is problematic as it allows the problem formulation to encode NP-hard graph problems that in general cannot be approximated to any constant factor.
+However, by parameterizing on the structure of the constraints, we can derive lower bounds for the performance of the greedy approach which show that the greedy approach can still provide approximation guarantees under certain assumptions.
 These bounds may also be of independent interest.